 It's worth noting that the Bronx Zoo and New York Botanical Garden are nestled within an expansive park and the Garden is also across the street from the sprawling campus of Fordham University.
 Wave Hill is situated between the Hudson River and a lovely, tree-lined residential area in Riverdale.
 This lends to the appeal of these attractions, but it also means dining options require a bit of walking or possibly a quick car/cab ride.
 Still, we tried to keep all our picks down to roughly 20 minutes or less by foot.

 Near Wave Hill in Riverdale

-We recently raved about Wave Hill, a public garden and cultural center in Riverdale.
-And while there is an onsite cafe to quell the munchies, menu options are limited, plus you may want to round out the day exploring the neighborhood.
+We're huge fans of Wave Hill, a public garden and cultural center in Riverdale.
+And while there is an onsite cafe to quell the munchies, menu options are limited—plus, you may want to round out the day exploring the neighborhood.
 Keep in mind the nearest restaurants are about a 20-minute walk or a 5-minute cab ride away.

 Don't miss the pastrami at Liebman's.

 552 West 235th Street

 Pastrami on rye, matzoh ball soup, potato pancakes, knishes, and bagels—enjoy all your favorite Jewish comfort foods all day long at this Riverdale mainstay.

 Cumin Indian Restaurant

 Craving tandoori chicken and naan?
 As Riverdale's sole Indian restaurant, Cumin is where you'll want to go.
 Vegetarians will delight in the sizable meat-free menu, kids will appreciate the not-too-spicy food, and everyone will enjoy the attentive and friendly staff.